usamasaleem620/Microsoft-Sentinel/Data Connector/Microsoft Intune-Endpoint Manager/README.md

-# Microsoft Intune with Microsoft Sentinel
+# Microsoft Intune Data Connector

+This is microsoft intune data connector